Laragear/TokenAction/README.md

 })->middleware('token.validate');
 ```

 On the other hand, the `token.consume` middleware automatically consumes a token from the parameters URL once a successful response is returned.
-In other words, if the response is an error or a redirection, the token is consumed.
+In other words, if the response is successful (HTTP 2XX) or a redirection (HTTP 3XX), the token is consumed.

 This should be used, for example, when receiving a form submission from the frontend.